exakat/exakat/docs/Rules.rst

 .. _lone-blocks:

-Lone blocks
+Lone Blocks
 ###########

 Blocks are compulsory when defining a structure, such as a class or a function.
 They are most often used with flow control instructions, like if then or switch.

-Blocks are also valid syntax that group several instructions together, though it has no effect at all, except confuse the reader.
+Blocks are also valid syntax that group several instructions together, though they have no effect at all, except confuse the reader.
 Most often, it is a ruin from a previous flow control instruction, whose condition was removed or commented.
 They should be removed.

+<?php

+//foreach($a as $b)
+{
+    $b++;
+}

 +--------------+----------------------+
 | Command Line | Structures/LoneBlock |